• What mining equipment is used in surface mining?

 Adaptability to all Mining Applications and OEM Specifications

 No matter the resource, no matter the OEM, Austin Engineering can optimise your productivity.
-The HPT can be customised to suit all major manufacturers including, Catepiller, Komatsu, Lienbherr and BelAZ.
+The HPT can be customised to suit all major manufacturers.
+These include Caterpillar, Komatsu, Liebherr and BelAZ.
 Austin HPT truck bodies are designed to comply with all OEM standard operating specifications and can be modified to suit existing OEM components.
 This means you can significantly upgrade your fleet and improve productivity without investing in new machines.
-One of Western Australia’s largest golds mine realised significant cost savings after upgrading their fleet to Austins Ultima truck bodies.
-The HPT promises even more flexibilty and optimisation.
+One of Western Australia’s largest gold mines realised significant cost savings after upgrading its fleet to Austins Ultima truck bodies.
+The HPT promises even more flexibility and optimisation.
 The tray size can be payload matched and customised to job specifications to achieve optimal payload targets specific to each application.

 Payload Matching

 Payload Matching is largely underestimated across the industry.
-Mismatches between loader buckets and dump truck bodies result in less than optimal productivity.
-Traditionally, the easiest way to prevent such a mismatch is to invest in the same manafacturer across the work site.
+Mismatches between loader buckets and dump truck bodies result in less than optimal-productivity.
+Traditionally, the easiest way to prevent such a mismatch is to invest in the same manufacturer across the work site.
 Austin Engineering can ensure your target payloads are reached by customising your HPT truck body to meet the specifications of your loading equipment regardless of the OEM of both the loader and heavy haulage machine.

 Optimise Operations with Enhanced Site & Staff Safety